 The Company has focused exploration efforts on its northern Saskatchewan properties with known gold mineralization located in the La Ronge Gold Belt.
-The Company's success in raising flow-through financing during 2011 has allowed it to perform further exploration work on the Company's Jojay gold property, commence a preliminary economic assessment on this property, perform further exploration work on the Munro Lake gold property and complete additional work on the Jasper Gold property.
+The Company's success in raising flow-through financing during 2011 and 2012 allowed it to perform further exploration work on the Company's Jojay, Munro Lake and Jasper gold properties.
 Management will also continue to evaluate the potential for the acquisition of other mineral properties that fit the Company's strategic direction.
-The Company will be required to raise additional funds to meet its current commitments and ongoing working capital requirements.
-Management anticipates that financing options will be sufficient to fund its obligations, exploration plans and general and administrative expenses for 2013.
+The Company will be required to raise additional funds to meet its current commitments as well as for ongoing working capital requirements.
+There is no assurance that the Company will be successful in obtaining required financing when needed or at all.